CheVeraId/domainauth-spec/draft-narea-domainauth.md

 ## Naming Conventions and Restrictions

-VeraId imposes specific restrictions on member names to prevent phishing attacks and ensure consistent processing across implementations:
+DomainAuth imposes specific restrictions on member names to prevent phishing attacks and ensure consistent processing across implementations:

 1. **User Names:**
   - MUST NOT contain at signs (`@`).